dfb159/shieldMAN/README.md

 As prerequisites you will need python and poetry, thats it!
 Just make sure to add the poetry path to your path variables if necessary.

-Now clone this repository into a directory of your choice, enter it and run the following three commands:
+Now clone this repository into a directory of your choice, enter it and run the following three commands inside a powershell:
 1. `.\build.ps1` to setup python, all requirements and the virtual environment.
 2. `.\runServer.ps1` to start the server in this console.
 3. `.\runClient.ps1` in another console to actually start the GUI.